activebook/activebook.github.io/README.md

 - SakanaVision Automatic Japanese-to-English Translation Node version SakanaVision enables seamless translation of Japanese text to English in any active window.
 With a simple Ctrl + T shortcut for full-window translation, Ctrl + Cmd + T to select a specific area, or Ctrl + Cmd + R to lock a region for future translations (then using Ctrl + T to translate only that region), you can translate on-screen text without switching applications.

+- speechie
+A lightweight chrome extension that makes tts easy.
+Select text on the web and press Alt+T to trigger text-to-speech.

 - SakanaLens Automatic Japanese-to-English Translation Python version SakanaLens enables seamless translation of Japanese text to English in any active window.
 With a simple Ctrl + T shortcut for full-window translation, Ctrl + Cmd + T to select a specific area, or Ctrl + Cmd + R to lock a region for future translations (then using Ctrl + T to translate only that region), you can translate on-screen text without switching applications.